wavesgroup/spectral-wave-models-review/slides/inside.md

 * Sources and sinks
 * We don't fully understand how waves grow
 * We don't fully understand how waves dissipate
-* We don't fully understand how waves interact with each other
 </section>